leahgaeta/Fluid-Mechanics/README.md

-# MATLAB
+# Tensile Testing
-This is a collection of projects, lecture notes, and teaching tools from my engineering courses that use MATLAB
+Data and code from a Tensile Testing laboratory exercise Mechanics of Materials